top of page

 Exterior drainage doesn’t always look dramatic.
 There’s no flashing light that tells you something is wrong.

 But water management is one of the most important aspects of protecting a home’s foundation.
+Small drainage corrections today can make a big difference long term.

 Bauer Home Inspections